15-410 AFS space

 Please note that AFS, like anything else, may break from time to time.
 If you receive errors such as Connection timed out or No such device, please wait at least one hour before contacting course staff--these outages frequently resolve themselves (or are resolved by elves).
-In the other direction, once two to four hours have gone by, please send us mail (and post to the .qa bboard so fellow students know mail has been sent).
+In the other direction, once two hours have gone by, please send us mail.

 Inside your volume you will see multiple directories.
 With a few exceptions, these are your hand-in directories (p0, p1, ... are for projects; hw0, hw1, etc. are for homeworks).
 We have provided two directories for you to use while you are preparing your assignments:

 Any time you move 410-related files around with non-Unix